BachNewton/Novelty-Games/src/mobile-games/pets/README.md

 - [ ] _(optional)_ Indicate to the player that only one interaction is permitted per wake cycle
 - [X] _(optional)_ Add a "welcome to the game" pop-up that explains the game and is only shown the first time the game is launched
 - [ ] _(optional)_ Indicate to the player how much longer a pet might be awake or sleeping for
+- [ ] _(optional)_ Add an overview page that shows:
+    - Pets discoverd out of total
+    - Interations seen out of total
+    - Friendship level of each pet

 ## Content Ideas